-The targeted and specific geographic recruitment areas DPSHS will serve and the reasons for the choice of neighborhoods are based on the needs identified in the 2017 Denver's Great Kids Head Start Comprehensive Community Assessment (CA).
+The targeted and specific geographic recruitment areas DPSHS will serve and the reasons for the choice of neighborhoods are based on the needs identified in the 2019 Denver Great Kids Head Start Community Assessment Update (CA).
 Classrooms are located in neighborhoods in the City and County of Denver where poverty, ethnicity, race, immigrant status and eligibility for federal lunch programs indicate need for services.
-These and additional factors indicating need are listed in the table of targeted neighborhoods for the 2016-2017 funding period.
-The DPS Free and Reduced Lunch October count information from 2016 is from the DPS website and all other information is from the 2016 Community Assessment.
+These and additional factors indicating need are listed in the table of targeted neighborhoods for the 2021-2022 funding period.
+The DPS Free and Reduced Lunch October count information from 2020 is from the DPS website and all other information is from the most recent Community Assessment.

-The CA identified increased poverty in Northwest Denver and a concentration of Head Start programs in the Near-Northeast neighborhoods of Skyland and Clayton.
+The CA identified poverty in Northwest Denver.
 Ellis, in Southeast Denver, serving the Virginia Village neighborhood, continues to be a school with a high number of children qualifying for federal meal subsidies and a large population of ELLs.
-In Southwest Denver, residents of College View and Ruby Hill neighborhoods have a high level of poverty, non-English speakers and teen births.
-College View over the past few years has increased the health and family services available to all families in the school.
-In far Northeast Denver, 34 slots will continue at John Amesse Elementary school due to this community's preschool service needs as proven by the Community Assessment and feedback from the school's leadership.
+In Southwest Denver, residents of College View and Ruby Hill neighborhoods have a high level of poverty, non-English speakers, and teen births.
+College View, over the past few years has increased the health and family services available to all families in the school.
+In far Northeast Denver, 34 slots will continue to serve families at John Amesse Elementary school due to this community's preschool service needs as proven by the Community Assessment and feedback from the school's leadership.

-19 Denver Public Schools Head Start classrooms are strategically located in 9 DPS schools (Figure 1) with communities that have high needs as indicated on the Child Well-Being map (Figure 2) with the most limited opportunities for families, per the 2017 Denver Great Kids Head Start Community Assessment.
-Figure 1 displays each school's boundary area by color and when compared with Figure 2, one can associate each school's service area with communities that have the highest Limited Opportunity regions of the city; or areas with the darkest Purple on Figure 2 map.
+22 Denver Public Schools Head Start classrooms are strategically located in 10 DPS schools (Figure 1) with communities that have high needs as indicated on the Child Well-Being map (Figure 2) with the most limited opportunities for families, per the 2019 Denver Great Kids Head Start Community Assessment.
+Figure 1 displays each school's boundary area by color and when compared with Figure 2, one can associate each school's service area with communities that have the highest Limited Opportunity regions of the city; or areas with the darker shades on Figure 2 map.